 World War I – The Great War in Newville, PA

-I finally got to attend a WWI event at Newville and it was quite the moving experience.
 The Great War Association (GWA) is a 100-acre site in south-central Pennsylvania that boasts over a mile of opposing trenches and crater-pocked No-Man’s Land.
-There is also an endless site of barbwire, bunkers, bombed-out buildings, and other structures that truly makes you feel you are in 1917-1918 Europe.
+There is also an endless site of barbwire, bunkers, bombed-out buildings, and other structures that genuinely make you feel you are in 1917-1918 Europe.

-It was truly a moving experience to be taken back in time to a dark era in human history.
-Because of my heart condition, I’ll never be able to serve in the US Army.
+Newville is always a moving experience, which takes the reenactors back in time to a dark era in human history.
+Because of my heart condition, I’ll never be able to serve in the Army.
 I can’t imagine having gone through the real thing during WWI.